 The Bible conducts an autopsy upon natural man.
 Man’s desires are not in line with God’s desires.
 All have sinned and come short of the glory of God.
 The problem of sin needs forgiveness since sin leads to death:

 For as in Adam all die, even so in Christ shall all be made alive.

 Adam sinned, by one man sin entered the world, and with it, death by sin.
-The problem of death needs eternal life.
-God is offering things that man wants – grace, riches, hope, and life.
-Grace preached to the world first assumes that the world is lost in sin.
+The problem of death needs a solution and that solution is eternal life.
+God is offering things that man wants – grace, riches, hope, and eternal life.
+Grace preached to the world first assumes that the world does not have it and is lost in sin.
 If those in the world are being preached a message of grace, that is an indicator that they are lost in sin.